ehetherington/libtinylogger/guide/guide.md

 ## Guide to extra information

 [quick-start](./quick-start.md)
-Using the main autotools build configuation may be distracting.
+Using the main autotools build configuration may be distracting.
 A non-autotools build environment is provided that is sufficient for most purposes.